I used to love my job. Love it. I worked for my favorite entertainment company in the world.

 I loved the work I was doing.
 What could be better than being paid to interview prostitutes and drug dealers at three in the morning in the sleaziest most dangerous parts of New York City.

 I was chased once with a knife.
 I once had a bottle thrown at me.
-I had guards at transvestite clubs chase me.
-And I had a lot of fun!
+I had guards at transvestite clubs chase me, if you’ve never been to one of these clubs it’s definitely worth a visit, have a look at the official website shemale hd you’ll see exactly what I mean.
+All in all I had a lot of fun!
 All for money.

 I will tell you what is better than that, because I can’t be so arrogant to think that nothing is better than that.